Child Life Internship

 - Official academic transcripts

 - A copy of the university’s objectives for the internship (applies to those completing internship as University affiliated, this does not apply to independent students)

-- Proof a completed 100-hour practicum in a hospital’s Child Life department.
+- Proof of a completed 100-hour practicum in a hospital’s Child Life department.

 - Child life course verification form.
 Course must be completed prior to interviewing for internship.